-- Check the grate/ash dump cover.
+- Kimberly™ Only: Check the grate/ash dump cover.
 After removing ashes from the firebox, care must be taken to be sure that the grate/ash dump is cleaned out, seated properly, and does not rock back and forth.
-Any rocking motion is indicative that there is some little piece of debris underneath, which is likely causing this issue.
-The emphasis would be on the word, “little” because one would notice a big piece of debris and remove it.
-Never operate the Kimberly™ wood stove heater without the grate/ash dump cover, as doing so can cause a run-away fire.
+Any rocking motion is indicative that there is some tiny piece of debris underneath, which is likely causing unwanted air to enter the combustion chamber.
+The emphasis would be on the word, “tiny” because one would notice a big piece of debris and remove it.
+Never operate the Kimberly™ wood stove heater without the grate/ash dump cover in polace, as doing so can cause a run-away fire.

 - Check the door gasket by performing the “Dollar Bill” test in the owner’s manual appropriate to your model.
 The door gasket on your Unforgettable Fire™ wood stove heater should form a tight seal when the door is closed against its frame.
 A loose or damaged door gasket can cause unwanted air to enter the combustion chamber, and interfere with the secondary combustion.

 - Kimberly™ Only: Test the draft control handle by moving it from one direction to the other several times.
 If the draft control handle does not operate properly, there may be debris under the ash dump cover, which may cause the draft control handle to stick and can allow excessive air into the combustion chamber and thus interfere with the secondary combustion.
 Should this occur, stop the fire and clean the firebox.